vinh123456789/EzHomeLab/docs/install-os.md

 ---

 ### Set static IP address

+*(You may skip this step if you already configured a static IP within your custom image)*

 After completing the above steps, you need to set a static IP address for your OpenWRT Raspberry Pi/router.
 As mentioned earlier, our static IP address in OpenWRT will be the same as our Raspberry Pi OS, which is `192.168.1.4`.
 To do this, follow one of the options below: